markcrispo/CSFS1010-Lab-2/README.md

 In `ToDoItem`:

-- Add a "Remove" button, and a `handleRemove` prop
-- convert the `useState` hooks for the checkbox and text field to props
+- Convert the `useState` hooks for the checkbox and text field to props

 In `App.jsx`:

 - Add `const [todos, setTodos] = useState([{ title: 'Get groceries', isChecked: false }])`
 - Map the `todos` state to the `<ToDoItem />` component
 - Implement functions `setIsChecked` and `setTitle` for a to-do item at a particular index
+- Hook up the "Add" and "Remove" buttons that we added in Step 1

 Once we're done with that refactor, we can implement the remove button: